MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 ms.reviewer: v-brycho
 ---

-# Test and place holograms using HoloLens Author mode
+# Test your guide and place holograms using HoloLens Author mode

 The second major step in creating a guide in Microsoft Dynamics 365 Guides takes place on the HoloLens application.
 In HoloLens Authoring mode, you: